oxzi/gosh/README.md

 curl -F 'file=@foo.png' http://our-server.example/?onlyURL
 ```

-For use with the [Weechat-Android relay client](https://github.com/ubergeek42/weechat-android), simply add the `?onlyURL` flag to the domain and enter in the settings with no further changes.
+For use with the [Weechat-Android relay client](https://github.com/ubergeek42/weechat-android), simply add the `?onlyURL` GET parameter to the URL and enter in the settings under file sharing with no further changes.

 ## Shell function